joshgoebel/keyszer/README.md

   - configurable `EMERGENCY EJECT` hotkey
   - configurable `DIAGNOSTIC` hotkey
 - fully supports running as semi-privileged user (using `root` is now deprecated)
+- adds `include` to allow config to pull in other Python files
 - adds `immediately` to nested keymaps
 - adds `Meta`, `Command` and `Cmd` aliases for Super/Meta modifier
 - add `C` combo helper (eventually to replace `K`)